robertmuth/Cwerg/FrontEndDocs/tutorial.md

 If no initializer is provided, zero will be used.

-Initializers for specific fields can declared like so:
+Initializers for specific fields can be declared like so:

 ```
     Date{year:2000, month:1, day:12}
 ```

+The initializer may skip fields but must be in rec order.

 ## Module Definitions

-Every file starts with module definition.
+Every file starts with module stanza.
 A simple version looks like:

 ```
 module: